vks5639/TSWD-Portfolio/final-project-part-three.md

 5. Two of my users (User 1 and User 3) suggested making images bigger, deciding on intuitive colors, and adding a story between the series of visualizations that Ross, the Data Analyst created: I expanded the Average Restaurant Profit Margin pie chart to make the labels and percentage shares clearly visible.
 I added bigger labels on the donut chart which highlighted the failure of restaurants.
 I also added intuitive colors to the visualizations and stories between the Tableau visualizations for a smoother transition.

 6. Based on the Professor's feedback "to think about what a new entrepreneur starting a restaurant would really need", I added the following resources, and guidebooks which will help new entrepreneurs carry a research of their own.
+Users can get extensive data using any API tool like Postman.
 The below resources have also been mentioned in the Shorthand story for easy navigation to external links.

 | Source | URL | Description |
 |--------|-----|-------------|